Shanicetyy/distillation/README.md

 </p>

 Currently only supports configurations with total condensers and partial reboilers.
-Equilibrium data currently only comes from DePriester charts and is assumed to only depend on pressure and temperature.
+Equilibrium data currently only comes from DePriester charts and Raoult's Law and is assumed to only depend on pressure and temperature.